Most of us work to deadlines at least some of the time. Deadlines are a common source of stress for leaders and teams.

 - You can’t say no. If you say “Yes” to your own boss regardless of the ridiculous task she throws at your team, then you’re likely to commit to an unrealistic deadline.

 - There is no planning: How many times have you heard that it’s a “finger in the air” estimate?
 If you just pick a date out of thin air with no planning as to how to work will be done, it’s just sheer luck if you manage to hit the deadline.
-Some teams will work themselves ragged to get the work done anyway.
+Some teams will work themselves hard to get the work done anyway.
 But do you really want your team burning out because you have set a ridiculous timeframe?